siyanhu/25Fall_ISDN3000C/Lab03/tutorial.md

 3. The first time you connect, type `yes` and press Enter.
 4. When prompted, type the password `sunrise` and press Enter.
 5. Your command prompt will change, indicating you are now issuing commands directly on the RDK.
 To leave, type `exit`.

+##### **Method 2: VNC (Graphical Control)**

+VNC gives you access to the RDK's full graphical desktop.
+Before doing following steps, please **use SSH method to enable x11vnc access first:**

+1. Execute the command: `ssh sunrise@192.168.127.10` and log into your RDK
+2. Execute command `x11vnc -forever -usepw`, and set up password as `sunrise`.
+3. Choose `yes` for every following questions.
+4. Open **RealVNC Viewer** on your laptop.
+5. In the address bar, type the RDK's IP address and press Enter: `192.168.127.10`
+6. Accept any security warnings and enter the username `sunrise` and password `sunrise`.
+7. You should now see the RDK's Ubuntu desktop.
+8.  **[Task] Connect the RDK to the Internet**: In the VNC desktop, click the network icon in the top-right corner, connect to the Wi-Fi network `ISDN3000C` with the password `12345678`.

 #### **2.4 SCP (Secure File Copy)**